Adrian-Hirt/XRe/README.md

 # XRe

+> [!IMPORTANT]
+> This branch contains the archived version of XRe that uses DirectX.
+See the `main` branch for the most
+> recent version that uses Vulkan as the rendering API, ensuring cross-platform compatibility.

 XRe is a project to build a XR engine from scratch using OpenXR and DirectX.

 _Please note that XRe is a WIP project and mainly intended for me to learn more about OpenXR, DirectX and XR development for the moment.
 It is